shoui520/shoui520.github.io/docs/routine.md

 #### Daily Review
 - Practice recalling kana on this site [https://gohoneko.neocities.org/learn/kana.html](https://gohoneko.neocities.org/learn/kana.html) for 10 minutes.([10 minute timer](https://www.online-stopwatch.com/timer/10minutes/))
      If you feel you are struggling it may be helpful to go back and copy out the [the chart from the main guide](/img/hiragana_katakana_LARGE.png) again.
-     *Note: Do not forget that all kana must be enabled.*
+     *Note: Remember that all kana should be enabled.*

 ### Stage: Creating your own Japan at home
 Surrounding your daily life with Japanese is the most important part of the immersion method.
 It may be hard to decide, but you'll need to find content that interests you and you'll need to make consuming it a habit.
 Slice of life is a good place to start, however there are many, many anime that have simple Japanese.